Smith-Cruise/StarRocks-Docker-Dev/README.md

 `--privileged  --cap-add SYS_PTRACE` is necessary for GDB.

 3. Enjoy it, you can use ssh to connect container: `sudo ssh root@localhost -p 2222`.
+Default password is `xxx`.

 ## FAQ